 Epithelial-related complications

-Epithelial ingrowth: Epithelial cells invade and proliferate into the interface from the flap edge.
-Incidence is reported as 0.5–2% (up to 20% after enhancement) 6).
+Epithelial ingrowth: Epithelial cells invade and proliferate at the interface from the flap edge.
+The incidence is reported to be 0.5–2% (up to 20% after enhancement) 6).
 Mild cases are observed.
 If progression exceeds 2 mm or visual acuity decreases, flap lift, scraping, and edge treatment are performed.

-Flap edge epithelial disorder: Epithelial irregularity or step at the flap edge.
+Flap edge epithelial defect: Epithelial irregularity or step at the flap edge.
 Most cases resolve with conservative treatment.

 A four-grade classification based on the Linebarger/Goodman classification is used to determine treatment strategy 5).